-The Pea Pickin’ Hearts are an Americana duo influenced by the sounds of the 1940s & 50s and have called Gatlinburg, TN home for almost a decade.
-Lead singer Rachel Gibson & guitarist Jon Ives create unique harmonies that can only develop after years of listening–one to the other.
-The name “Pea Pickin’ Hearts” is a reference to none other than Tennessee Ernie Ford’s famous line “Bless your pea pickin’ heart” –a Southern euphemism for ‘simple & country’.
-The name is a tribute to their history together & their Tennessee home.
+The Pea Pickin’ Hearts cast a spell with their quirky Americana mashup of raucous rockabilly, folk & hillbilly sounds that pay homage to 1940s & 50s Appalachia.
+Lead singer Rachel Gibson & guitarist Jon Ives create unique harmonies that can only develop after years of listening–-one to the other.
+Their name is a sweet tribute to both Tennessee Ernie Ford’s famous line “bless your pea pickin’ heart” & the love they share for Tennessee.

 ♥ ♥ ♥ ♥ ♥